Filing for Bankruptcy in Stony Plain, Alberta

-Bankruptcy is an entirely legal process and can be effective in reducing the majority of your debt.
+Filing for Bankruptcy is an entirely legal process and can be effective in reducing the majority of your debt.
 It is regulated by the Bankruptcy and Insolvency Act.
-The first thing to do is to speak with your local MNP LTD. Licensed Insolvency Trustee to determine your best course of action.
-In many cases, people find declaring Bankruptcy is not required for their financial situation; instead, they follow one of the alternative solutions we offer.
+The first step is to contact your local MNP LTD Licensed Insolvency Trustee, who will discuss and explain all of your options based on the assessment of your debt situation.
+In many cases, after discussing the situation with an expert, people find that there are better debt options than declaring bankruptcy.

 - Spending more than you earn?

 - Using credit cards for necessities?